adamazoulay/ITkTrackingGUIDocs/README.rst

-Template
+ITk Tracking GUI
 ========

-$project will solve your problem of where to start with documentation, by providing a basic explanation of how to do it easily.

-Look how easy it is to use:

-    import project
-    # Get your stuff done
-    project.do_stuff()
+This is $project.

 Features
 --------

+- Track issues
-- Be awesome
+- Easy selection
-- Make things faster

 Installation
 ------------

-Install $project by running:

-    install project
+Download by cloning the repo or downloading directly from gitlab (picture here).

 Contribute
 ----------

-- Issue Tracker: github.com/$project/$project/issues
-- Source Code: github.com/$project/$project
+- Source Code: gitlab.cern.ch/aazoulay/ITkTrackingGUI

 Support
 -------

-If you are having issues, please let us know.
+If you are having issues, please let me know.
-We have a mailing list located at: project@google-groups.com
+I can be reached at: aazoulay@yorku.ca

 License
 -------

-The project is licensed under the BSD license.
+The project is licensed under the MIT license.